 What is the Rambus Root of Trust?

-Rambus offers a catalog of robust Root of Trust solutions, ranging from richly featured military-grade co-processors to highly compact state machines.
+Rambus offers a catalog of robust Root of Trust solutions, ranging from richly featured military-grade co-processors to highly compact firmware-controlled.
 With a breadth of solutions applicable from the data center to IoT devices, Rambus has a Root of Trust solution for almost every application.

 How is the Rambus Root of Trust architected for security?